milosjoka/angular-generics/README.md

 - Type safety
 - Less code and code is more easily reused

-In this project you will see:
+In this project you will see examples:
 - generic data(CRUD) service
-- generic BaseFormComponent.
+- generic BaseFormComponent and BaseIndexComponent.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.